Skip to content

 What triggers a visit

-Visits are triggered by intelligence — tip-offs from the public, former employees, or competitor businesses; sector targeting (construction, hospitality, care, security are all active enforcement targets); or follow-up visits after a previous breach.
+Visits may be triggered by intelligence, such as tip-offs from the public, former employees, or competitor businesses; by sector-focused enforcement priorities; or by follow-up visits after a previous breach.
 You cannot predict a visit, and you cannot delay cooperation.

 The statutory excuse defence